sjsu-library/unionist/_items/unionist--text-0128.md

 source: The Unionist
 subject: National News
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
-transcription: "<em>Next Congress.</em>—The patriotic State of North Carolina will present an almost undivided phalanx <br>at Washington next winter against Nullification.
+transcription: "<em>Next Congress.</em>—The patriotic State of North Carolina will present an almost undivided phalanx<br>at Washington next winter against Nullification.
-  Carson is beaten, and there are <br>but two members chosen whose course will run side and side with McDuffie &amp; <br>Co.
-More than two thirds of the Delegation are friendly to the re-charter of the <br>Bank.
-It gives us pleasure to learn that in the Fayetteville district, <br>represented in the last Congress by Mr. Bethune, a semi-nullifier, the new <br>member is both in favor of the Bank and Mr. Clay’s Land Bill.
-It is remarkable <br>that Mr. Bethune was beaten by precisely the same majority that he was elected <br>two years ago.— <br><em>Boston Atlas.</em>"
+  Carson is beaten, and there are<br>but two members chosen whose course will run side and side with McDuffie &amp;<br>Co.
+More than two thirds of the Delegation are friendly to the re-charter of the<br>Bank.
+It gives us pleasure to learn that in the Fayetteville district,<br>represented in the last Congress by Mr. Bethune, a semi-nullifier, the new<br>member is both in favor of the Bank and Mr. Clay’s Land Bill.
+It is remarkable<br>that Mr. Bethune was beaten by precisely the same majority that he was elected<br>two years ago.—<br><em>Boston Atlas.</em>"
 scholarlyNotes:
 commentary: One of these defeated Congressman, Lauchlin Bethune, was a slave-owner;
   the other, Samuel Price Carson, was a slaveowner and had killed a man in a duel